To Enlarge Images – Right Click Image then Open in a New Tab.

 Well Fed Swans Eat VERY Little at Night..

-They Grazed from SunRise to SunSet.
+They Naturally Grazed from SunRise to SunSet.

 Instinctively, Swans Float Quietly out in the Deeper Water at Night..